 Slow Cooker Instructions:

-Cook the meat and sauce in the slow cooker on low for 6-8 hours or on high for 4-5 hours.
-Broil for a few minutes at the end to add a crispy crust.
+Cook the meat and sauce in the slow cooker on low for 8-10 hours.
+Shred and broil for a few minutes at the end to add a crispy crust.

 Freezer Meal Instructions: